I’m always looking for ways to make getting alkaline and energized as easy and quick as possible for you.

-I get it, and as humans, we all have the propensity to be a bit lazy, and we can easily convince ourselves we don’t have time for stuff.
+I get it, and as humans, we all have those days where we can easily convince ourselves we don’t have time for stuff.

-And for most people it’s the same for juicing.
+And for most people it can be the same for juicing.

 You’re in a rush, you woke up a little late, the kids need to be ready for school, you’ve got to get dressed, get everyone fed and out of the door.
 So the fleeting thought of getting out the juicer, washing the vegetables, chopping them up, juicing, cleaning up, packing away is…well, exactly that, a fleeting thought.